Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Complete 3 -invariant steady solitons

 that the $\tau_i$ are given by

 and that

-In particular, $\mathcal{S}_{\sqrt{2},3}$ is complete and has exponential volume growth.
+In particular, as a special case of Theorem \ref{thm:trichotomy} (ii), $\mathcal{S}_{\sqrt{2},3}$ is complete and has exponential volume growth.
 Its scalar curvature decays exponentially fast and is asymptotic to $-3$.
-The vector field $X= u \,\partial_t$ decays exponentially fast to the constant vector field $\partial_t$. \end{theorem} \begin{proof} By uniqueness of solutions to the initial value problem it suffices to verify by direct computation that the explicit triple $f$ given in~\eqref{eq:fi:explicit:steady} satisfies both the ODE system~\eqref{eq:fi:steady} and the initial conditions needed for $\mathcal{S}_{\sqrt{2},3}$.
-The statement about scalar curvature follows immediately from~\eqref{scalar:curv:closed}. \end{proof}
+The vector field $X= u \,\partial_t$ decays exponentially fast to the constant vector field $\partial_t$. \end{theorem}

+\begin{proof} By uniqueness of solutions to the initial value problem it suffices to verify by direct computation that the explicit triple $f$ given in~\eqref{eq:fi:explicit:steady} satisfies both the ODE system~\eqref{eq:fi:steady} and the initial conditions needed for $\mathcal{S}_{\sqrt{2},3}$.
+The claim about scalar curvature follows immediately from~\eqref{scalar:curv:closed}. \end{proof}

 \begin{remark} The solution of the polynomial version of the ODE system~\eqref{eq:steady:poly} that corresponds to the explicit steady soliton given in~\eqref{eq:fi:explicit:steady} is